Guidelines - construction work in the coastal marine area

 Note: you may also require building consent (obtained from your local district council).

-If any accidental discharges occur during the construction phase you should stop any further discharges (if possible) and inform council immediately by either contacting the monitoring officer or the council's environmental hotline on 0800 504 636.
+If any accidental discharges occur during the construction phase you should stop any further discharges (if possible) and inform council immediately by either contacting the monitoring officer or the council's 24/7 Incident Hotline on 0800 504 636.

 On completion your consent will require you to mark the structure with a number specified in your consent.
 You are required to maintain the structure for the duration of the consent.
 Council monitors all coastal structures on a regular basis.